1. YOU’RE REALLY TIRED

 To help preserve energy, your digestive tract may move food through your system more slowly when you restrict your intake below what your body needs for an extended period of time.
 This can cause constipation.
 In addition, not getting enough fibre regularly — which is challenging to do even when you do eat enough to meet your needs — can also increase the likelihood of constipation.

-4. YOU CAN’T LOSE THOSE LAST FIVE KILO’S
+4. YOUR STRUGGLING TO LOSE THOSE LAST FIVE KILO’S

 More isn’t necessarily better.
 You usually lose weight when you run a calorie deficit, but if you’re finding you just can’t lose those last few KILO’S, it’s possible you’re either training too hard, eating too little or some combination of the two.
 Smaller deficits (think 250–500 calories) are often all you need to see longer-term weight loss.